Basic Job Search Techniques for Teens: How Parents Can Ease the Process

 Persistence Will Pay off

-1. Keep moving your child to doing something in her job search each day.
+1. Keep moving your child to do something in her job search each day.
 Whether it is obtaining more applications, or filling them out; following up with a phone call; or returning to the organization when the summer staff returns to college, there is always something that your child can do.

 2. When there is an interview offered help your child prepare for this by setting up a mock interview.
 Everyone has to start somewhere, but there is usually much anxiety to think of sitting across from a strange adult and not know what they will ask.
 Review common questions and help him practice his responses.